Greater Glasgow and Clyde Medicines

 Adding Medicines to EMIS and VISION that are not to be supplied by GP practices

-Within General Practice, it is beneficial to ensure that a patient's medicine record includes medicines that may be prescribed and supplied outwith the GP practice, such as the acute sector, community mental health teams etc. These documents show how to add medicines that do not require supply to the most frequently used GP computer systems.
+Within General Practice, it is beneficial to ensure that a patient's medicine record includes medicines that may be prescribed and supplied outwith the GP practice, such as the acute sector, community mental health teams etc. This Medicines Update Blog (published in January 2022) shows how to add medicines that do not require supply to the most frequently used GP computer systems.

 Adult Gentamicin and Vancomycin Calculators

-The adult gentamicin and vancomycin calculators are intended for use only within NHS Greater Glasgow and Clyde and are available via the Clinical Info pages on StaffNet or the GGC Medicines app.
+The adult gentamicin and vancomycin calculators are intended for use only within NHS Greater Glasgow and Clyde and are available via the GGC Medicines app.
+For information on how to access the App see here (GGC network access needed).

 Direct Oral Anticoagulants

-The following prescribing resource has been produced to assist prescribers in the use of these agents for patients with AF and for VTE.
+The following prescribing resources have been produced to assist prescribers in the use of these agents for patients with AF and for VTE.

 Gluten-Free Foods and Products